World Without End: Essays on Apocalypse and After

 Release date: May 6th, 2025

-In the vein of Lisa Wells’s Believers, World Without End: Essays on Apocalypse and After circles the connections between climate change and faith in the fear and fascination of the end of the world.
+For fans of Margaret Renkl and Lisa Wells’s Believers, World Without End circles the connections between climate change and faith in the fear and fascination of the end of the world.
 Read More

 (ISBN: 979-8-88574-048-7)